Photosynthesis: The Magical Process That Keeps Plants Alive πΏ | Plants & Life

 π Photosynthesis: The Magical Process That Keeps Plants Alive πΏ

-Image: Simplified diagram showing how plants convert sunlight, water, and carbon dioxide into oxygen and glucose.
+Image: A simple breakdown of how plants use sunlight, water, and carbon dioxide to create food and release oxygen.

 πΏ What is Photosynthesis?